 Camera for your photo safari

 Do not forget to bring a camera to capture moments and memories of your wildlife safari trip.
 Bring plenty of extra memory cards and batteries just in case you run out.
 Aside from the animals, there are also plenty of stunning landscapes and people to look forward to.
-There are a lot of beautiful things in the safari that you never get to see every day and would be a waste not to take pictures of.
+There are a lot of beautiful things on the safari that you never get to see every day and would be a waste not to take pictures of.
 Capture the beauty of the safari and never miss a moment in the wild.

 Binoculars for your wildlife safari

 Completely immerse yourself in the African safari adventurer role and bring a pair of binoculars.
 Oftentimes, the animals will be far away and it would not be advisable to get close to them.
-There are also some amazing birds in the safari that you would want to get a closer view of.
+There are also some amazing birds on the safari that you would want to get a closer view of.
 To see these beautiful creatures up close but from a safe distance, it is recommended to have a pair of binoculars with at least 8x magnification.
 It might be expensive but it would most definitely be worth it.

-Having an African safari holiday is a great opportunity to witness and appreciate nature at its best.
+Having an African safari holiday is a great opportunity to witness and appreciate nature.
 The wild animals and the beautiful landscapes are definitely things to behold.
 The best way to make the most of your trip is to bring a sense of adventure.
 So allow the kid in you to experience the wonders of Africa and see things with fresh eyes.
 The great thing about this is that a sense of adventure is not that heavy and will not add to your luggage.

 Read our previous article Food and Wine Tours: The Abundance of Spain’s Culinary